 By August 31 of each calendar year, PJM shall solicit requests from generation owners of Intermittent Resources and Environmentally Limited Resources which seek to obtain additional Capacity Injection Rights (CIRs) related to the winter period (November through April of a Delivery Year) for the purposes of creating a Winter-Period Capacity Performance Resource or an Aggregate Resource as described in Section 4.9.
 Such additional CIRs would be for a one-year period as specified by PJM in the solicitation.
 Responses to such solicitation must be submitted by interested owners by October 31 prior to the upcoming Base Residual Auction.
-Such requests shall be studied for deliverability similar to any Generation Interconnection Customer seeking to enter the New Services Queue; however, such requests shall not be required to enter the New Services Queue.
-PJM shall study such requests in a manner so as to prevent infringement on available system capabilities on any resource which is already in service, or which has an executed Interconnection Service Agreement, Transmission Service Agreement, Upgrade Construction Agreement, or has obtained a Queue Position in the New Services Queue.
+Such requests shall be studied for deliverability similar to any Generation Project Developer seeking to enter the New Service Request study process; however, such requests shall not be required to enter the New ServiceRequest study process.
+PJM shall study such requests in a manner so as to prevent infringement on available system capabilities on any resource which is already in service, or which has an executed Generation Interconnection Agreement, Transmission Service Agreement, Upgrade Construction Agreement, or has submitted a valid New Service Request.
 If the Intermittent Resource or Environmentally Limited Resource is accredited as deliverable for additional CIRs for the winter period, such generation owner shall receive the additional CIRs for the winter period of the relevant Delivery Year.